-Railroad Unemployment and Sickness Benefits Will Increase Slightly Due to New Sequestration Rate
+Railroad Unemployment and Sickness Benefits Will See Slight Decrease in New Sequestration Reduction Rate

-Under the Budget Control Act of 2011, and a subsequent sequestration order to implement mandated cuts, railroad unemployment and sickness insurance benefits are reduced by a set percentage, which is subject to revision at the beginning of each fiscal year.
+Under the Budget Control Act of 2011, and a subsequent sequestration order to implement mandated cuts, railroad unemployment and sickness insurance benefits are reduced by a set percentage that is subject to revision at the beginning of each fiscal year.

 # # #